gdraheim/timetrack-odoo/zeit2jira.setup.md

 It can load records from Jira.
 See [jira2data.setup](jira2data.setup.md).

-It can push the data to Jira with the [jira_rest API](jira_rest.setup.md)
+It can push the data to Jira with the [jira API setup](jira2data_api.setup.md).

 It uses ~/.netrc for storing the login credentials to Jira.
+See [dotnetrc setup](dotnetrc.setup.md).

 ### FIRST STEPS